 You know what we discovered?

 We healed our health by eating real food and educating ourselves at the same time by joining a CSA.
-And then we were able to get on with our lives by living in a way that we think adds value to the world.
+And then we were able to live in a way that we think adds value to the world.
 Just living it attracts like minds and interested people.

 When health and home are in order, your ability to affect change in the world becomes unstoppable.